Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 As a rollback option, Logistic Regression with a 0.5 threshold can serve as a backup model.
 Although it achieves slightly fewer false negatives, it results in over 11,000 false positives, which could cause unnecessary alerts and damage customer trust.

-Hence, XGBoost is the optimal choice — it effectively minimizes false negatives (the most costly error type) while keeping false positives within an acceptable range, offering a strong balance between business risk and user experience.

 -----

 ### TOP PREDICTORS OF FRAUD:

 **Merchants and Peak Hours to Watch out:**

-Fresh Flowers, Uber, Lyft, Ebay.com, Sears consistently appeared in list where Fraud transaction volume, fraud rate and fraud counts were high.
-This evidented from the temporal analysis where hours like 12:00 AM, 06:Q0 AM and 03:00 PM were targeted and these specific merchants showed fraudulent activity indicating low monitoring hours or weak verification system.
+Fresh Flowers, Uber, Lyft, Ebay.com, Walmart and Sears consistently appeared in list where Fraud transaction volume and  fraud counts were high.
+This evidented from the temporal analysis where hours like 12:00 AM, 01:Q0 AM and 03:00 AM were targeted mostly and these specific merchants showed fraudulent activity indicating low monitoring hours or weak verification system.

 Walmart, Alibaba, Target and small merchants grouped as others also showed small number of transaction volume as fradulent indicating gift card attacks or bot testing.